 We continue to monitor EAL achievement, as all children at Manor Green have a communication difficulty specific EAL support is evident in all classes.
 As a school we have signed up to a universal SALT approach which requires visual, signing and key word processing support.

 Core subject leaders lead moderation sessions and focussed training sessions (taken from progress review actions) for their subject to ensures that our learning judgements are consistent across the school; they collect evidence which demonstrates this and are available for advice on levelling.

-We continue to use moderation events and planning meetings to review our curriculum intent and ensure it is fit for purpose, changes are made based on teacher reflections made during the teaching of the topic and the cohort of children learning.
+Moderation events and planning meetings are used to review our curriculum intent and ensure it is fit for purpose, changes are made based on teacher and pupil reflections made during the teaching of the topic and the cohort of children learning.

-This is our third year of using our new Assessment System.
+This is our first year of using our new Assessment System.
 All data is now held on a central assessment system, allowing SLT to track, monitor and analyse the progress of individual pupils and vulnerable sub groups.

 Early Years Foundation Stage: